swanchain/nsfw-detection/README.md

 # Web3 Porn Detection Project

 This project aims to develop a web-based application for detecting and filtering pornographic content using the Vision Transformer (ViT) model.
+The websites on the blacklist (block.txt) are acquired by [Bon-Appetit](https://github.com/Bon-Appetit/porn-domains)

 ## Docker Application